M0nica/monica-dev-blog/content/posts/2019-06-02_Create-Greys-Anatomy-Lorem-Ipsum-Generator.md

 ## Requirements

-In order to get the most out of this tutorial you should:
+To get the most out of this tutorial you should:

 - Have familiarity with git and JavaScript
 - Have a GitHub or GitLab account (in order to use Netlify functions).